nextleap-project/countermitm/source/new.rst

 Autocrypt-enabled e-mail apps like https://delta.chat implement longer-lived groups as is typical for messaging apps (Whatsapp, Signal etc.).
-Earlier chapters discussed opportunistic techniques to increase the likelyhood for detecting active attacks, without introducing new workflows or new network messages between peers.
+Earlier chapters discussed opportunistic techniques to increase the likelyhood of detecting active attacks, without introducing new workflows or new network messages between peers.
 In this section we discuss how allowing new workflows or hidden messages between peers can substantially increase security against active attacks.